overkill98/TridentOS/README.md

 # TridentOS
-testing for a brand new rom, TridentOS.
+testing for a brand new Android based system operation, TridentOS.